 It is important that you talk to your child before their appointment with us.
 Here are some important guidleines.

-It's important the your child know that it is okay to talk to us and that the Center is a safe place.
+It's important that your child know it is okay to talk to us and that the Center is a safe place.
 Let them know that they are not in any trouble for telling, and it's a very brave thing to do.

 EMOTIONS ARE OK